-Blended pumpkin baked oatmeal is an easy fall breakfast that hungry kids and toddlers will love!
-This super yummy oatmeal bake is quick and easy to throw together on a weekend or to meal prep for weekday breakfasts.
-Naturally gluten free, vegan and made with no eggs and no dairy.
+Celebrate the flavors of fall with this healthy pumpkin pie baked oats with protein!
+This delicious pumpkin oatmeal bake is a quick and easy fall breakfast to throw together on the weekend or to meal prep for weekday breakfasts.
+Naturally gluten-free, vegan, and made with no eggs and no dairy.

 Jump to: